EARLY CHURCH HISTORY

 On the north side of the town on Newgate Street is a small triangular area called Buller's Green (NE61 1DD).
 Over a brick arch on some terraced houses a notice tells us In Victoria's Jubilee year, this house replaced the one in which Robert Morrison D.D. was born.
 He surely deserves a more substantial memorial than this.

-Morrison (1782-1834) was apprenticed to his father as a last and boot-tree maker, but went to London to train as a missionary, at the same time studying Chinese.
+Morrison (1782-1834) was apprenticed to his father as a shoe last and boot-tree maker, but went to London to train as a missionary, at the same time studying Chinese.
 Appointed as a translator to the East India Company, he left for Canton in 1807, but spent much of the next twenty years preparing the first Chinese translation of the Bible, which was eventually published in twenty-one volumes in Malacca.
 He also compiled a three-volume Chinese dictionary and a grammar.
-Missionary efforts in China over the next century owed much to his work and he is held in high honour by Chinese churches today.
+Missionary efforts in China over the next century owed much to his work and he is held in high honour by Chinese Christians today.

 The centre of Newcastle is all business, bustle and bridges, but down by the Tyne close to the new Millenium Bridge on Sandgate is a more peaceful spot now called Wesley Square (NE1 3LA).
 It was here on Sunday May 30th 1742 that John Wesley got up, sang a psalm to attract a crowd and preached his first sermon in the city.
 A granite obelisk marks the spot and quotes his text from Isaiah 53 He was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and by his stripes are we healed.

 Wesley described the response in his diary: Observing the people, when I had done, to stand gaping and staring upon me, with the most profound astonishment, I told them: If you desire to know who I am, my name is John Wesley.
 At five in the evening, with God's help, I design to preach here again.
-When he returned later in the day, he found the place filled with crowds larger than he had ever seen and he recorded that: After preaching, the poor people were ready to tread me under foot out of pure love and kindness.
+When he returned later in the day, he found the place filled with crowds larger than he had ever seen and he recorded that, After preaching, the poor people were ready to tread me under foot out of pure love and kindness.

 It was the beginning of Methodism in Newcastle, and the following year a centre known as the Orphan House was opened.
 The name was inappropriate as it never served that purpose, but was used variously a Sunday School, bookshop and preaching centre.
 The site is marked by a plaque on 51 Northumberland Street and just round the corner is the Brunswick Methodist Church, dating from the early nineteenth century.